Access4all/adg/pages/setup/helper-tools/colour-contrast-analyser/README.md

 [Download Colour Contrast Analyser](https://www.paciellogroup.com/resources/contrastanalyser/).

-As it doesn't have an installer, you can simply extract it to a folder of your liking.
+As it does not have an installer, you can simply extract it to a folder of your liking.

 ## Usage